Best Men's Hiking Shorts of 2024

 Made from Fjallraven’s proprietary G-1000 fabric, I was impressed with their sturdy construction.
 These shorts are meant to be put through the wringer.
 They can easily handle abrasions or sharp objects, such as rocks or thorns.

-I found two main drawbacks to these burley shorts.
-First, the shorts are very long with an 11” inseam.
+I found two main drawbacks to these burly shorts.
+First, they are very long, with an 11” inseam.
 At my height, these shorts extend well beyond my knee.
 While this is a personal preference, I do think having shorts that stop at or above the knee is ideal for hiking.

-The second drawback was the time the shorts took to dry.
-Once their thick fabric gets wet, they tend to stay wet, adding more weight to an already heavy pair of shorts.
+The second drawback was the time it took for the shorts to dry.
+Once the thick fabric gets wet, it tends to stay wet, adding more weight to an already heavy pair of shorts.

 I think these two drawbacks limited their versatility.
 I would not recommend these shorts for hiking in wet conditions.
 Fjallraven does have a wax treatment for many of its garments, which is supposed to increase water resistance.
 I just got some wax and will be testing through the wet season to see how it performs over time.